devonartis/gowebapp/README.md

 mux.
 This is a great way to both (a) ensure you understood what we were doing, and (b) practice reading docs and using other libraries you are unfamiliar with.****

+# MVC

+The work and labs done on MVC could be pulled from the MVC branch